DLR-RM/stable-baselines3/docs/guide/custom_env.rst

-We have created a `colab notebook <https://colab.research.google.com/github/araffin/rl-tutorial-jnrr19/blob/master/5_custom_gym_env.ipynb>`_ for a concrete example of creating a custom environment.
+We have created a `colab notebook <https://colab.research.google.com/github/araffin/rl-tutorial-jnrr19/blob/master/5_custom_gym_env.ipynb>`_ for a concrete example on creating a custom environment along with an example of using it with Stable-Baselines3 interface.

-You can also find a `complete guide online <https://github.com/openai/gym/blob/master/docs/creating_environments.md>`_ on creating a custom Gym environment.
+Alternatively, you may look at OpenAI Gym `built-in environments <https://gym.openai.com/docs/#available-environments>`_.
+However, the readers are cautioned as per OpenAI Gym `official wiki <https://github.com/openai/gym/wiki/FAQ>`_, its advised not to customize their built-in environments.
+It is better to copy and create new ones if you need to modify them.

 Optionally, you can also register the environment with gym, that will allow you to create the RL agent in one line (and use ``gym.make()`` to instantiate the env):

 .. code-block:: python